tharangar/copper.opensource.lk/docs/Backups.md

 <p align="justify">
 Backups and restoration is requied to ensure bussiness continuty in any corporate environment.
 Copper Email solution is bit complex so it has varity of data sources to be backed up.
+Still this backup and restoration part is not completed, this is the initila plan and hope to complete backup with suitable backup management system with encription .

-Even though backing up is automated there is a possibility to manually run the backup process too.
-Further restoraion is also can be done using latest backups from a shell coammand.
+Even though backing up is automated there should be a possibility to manually run the backup process too.
+Further restoraion is also should be done using latest backups from a shell coammand.

 </p>